 Each match consists of three parts: Warm-Up Round, Bonus Round, and Stump the Experts Round.

-Each school winning any preliminary round match automatically qualifies for the National Academic Championship.
+Each school winning any regular-season match automatically qualifies for the National Academic Championship.

 A complete list of rules is found here: http://www.qunlimited.com/qnrules.htm.
 All communication will be done by e-mail, and you must give an e-mail address which you will be checking every few days, and we suggest you white-list our address NAC1983@comcast.net so that our messages don’t end up in your spam folder.